 Last but not least, this can be a great hack when you’re in urgent need of some concealer but don’t actually have one.
 Creamy lipsticks, depending on the shade, can help you with both under-eye concerns and skin concerns.

-A very light nude shade can brighten up your under-eye area whereas deeper shades can be used to hide discolorations on the face.
+A very light nude shade can brighten up your under-eye area, whereas deeper shades can be used to hide discolorations on the face.

 Though they can’t give you coverage, they can reduce the look of discolorations.
-The same thing applies to lip liners too!
+The same thing applies to lip liners, too!

 So these are some of the best concealer substitutes that generally work very well.
 You might be tempted to do your DIY product and mix your moisturizer with powder.
 Well, I say no!
 That’s a terrible idea.
 We can’t even find the right product with the right texture with a thousand options to choose from.
 What makes you think that you’ll get it right with DIY?
 Plus, you’ll be wasting your products.
-So as much as it sounds tempting, a DIY concealer almost always fails.
+So, as much as it sounds tempting, a DIY concealer almost always fails.

-The Best Concealer Alternatives For Face
+Best Concealer Alternatives for Face

 If you’re looking for a way to conceal without a concealer or just trying to replace your concealer with something lighter, more natural, and versatile, below are the best concealer alternatives you can use for your face.